vikimihova/Book-Platform/README.md

 - browse books
 - view book details
 - view book reviews
-- view book quotes

 Logged Users:
 - all of the above +
 - add books to reading lists
 - give ratings
 - add and modify book reviews
-- add and modify book quotes
-- like other people's reviews and quotes
 - add book characters
 - choose a favourite book character
 - add friends
 - discover what titles friends are reading
-- see recent book reviews or quotes related to the titles in their own reading lists
+- see recent book reviews related to the titles in their own reading lists

 Admin:
+- creates/edits/deletes books
-- creates/deletes books, reviews, quotes or characters
+- creates/deletes characters
-- reviews user submitted books, quotes and characters

 ## BUILT WITH
 - ASP.NET Core 8.0